 Commissioner, Commission on Safety and Abuse in America’s Prisons (2006–2008).
 See http://www.prisoncommission.org.

 Book Reviews Editor, Yale Law Journal (Vol. 102); Vinson Prize for excellence in clinical casework.

 Honors: magna cum laude, distinction in the History major.

 WORKS IN PROGRESS

-Offices of Goodness: Influence not Authority within Federal Agencies.
+Offices of Goodness: Influence Without Authority in Federal Agencies, draft available at http://ssrn.com/abstract=2322797.

 National Science Foundation SES-0718831 (co-PI, with Pauline Kim and Andrew Martin), “The Litigation Process in Government-Initiated Employment Discrimination Suits” (2007), $213,999.